-Cathedral of Trees, a.k.a. classical guitarist Matthew Anderson, works to rekindle the fusion of classical and world music begun by Egberto Gismonti and other New World composers since the 1960’s.
-Profoundly inspired by the Amazonian people and rainforest, Gismonti used a guitar to mix modern and primitive musical elements, much like Heitor Villa-Lobos before him, resulting in a hybrid style that conveyed a sense of the beauty and complexity of the natural world around them.
-Drawing from Gismonti’s repertoire as well as from other composers who often blur the boundaries between musical styles, Cathedral of Trees explores the natural rhythms and hypnotic sounds of Brazil and beyond through the voice of the guitar.
+Cathedral of Trees (classical guitarist Matthew Anderson) performs the music of Egberto Gismonti and other New World composers.
+Profoundly inspired by the Amazonian people and rainforest, Gismonti uses the many orchestral colors of the ten-string guitar to convey a sense of the beauty and complexity of the natural world.
+These works fuse classical and world music into a language all its own.
+Inspired by his love of nature, Cathedral of Trees breathes life into this otherworldly music, exploring the natural rhythms and hypnotic sounds of Brazil and beyond through the voice of the guitar.

 “Armed with a 10-string classical guitar, Anderson explores the intersections between jazz, classical, and world music with spontaneity and dynamism.” – Earshot Jazz

 A native to the Northwest, Matthew Anderson is a graduate from the Classical Guitar Performance Program at Cornish College of the Arts and an educator with an emphasis on Baroque and Latin American styles.
 He was a soloist at St. James Cathedral from 1997 to 2007, where he specialized in the works of J. S. Bach.
 A proponent of new music also, he premiered Kevin Callahan’s The Fourth Stream in 2011, which was inspired by Seattle’s golden jazz-club era and the music of Jimi Hendrix.
 Since 2016 he has been playing the ten-string classical guitar for the music of Egberto Gismonti, naming his project Cathedral of Trees after Gismonti’s musical compositions inspired by the rainforest.